-- Packages finished assemblies or subassemblies in clear plastic bags.
-Ability to inspect work-in-process to documented quality standards.
+- Package finished assemblies or subassemblies in clear plastic bags.
+Ability to inspect work-in-process to document quality standards.
 Working understanding of Just-In-Time assembly procedures such as lot control, line clearance forms, and material requisitions.

 - Monitor (each morning and throughout the day) the sign-off of routing paperwork and verify the in-process testing (ex.
 Pull Tests) is done on time and accurately.

-- This position gives work direction to assigned line(s) only.
+- This position gives work direction to the assigned line(s) only.